Clifton Wrottesley: Cresta Run

 Wrottesley is also a rider of the Cresta Run, St Moritz, Switzerland.
 He has ridden on the Run since the 1988–89 season, won his Cresta colours in 1996, and has won many of the Open races since his first victory in 1997 (although he did not compete on the Run in the 2000–01 and 2001–02 seasons, due to commitments on the IBSF Skeleton circuits).

-Of the 4 Classic Races on the Cresta Run, Wrottesley has won The Curzon Cup (the Blue Riband event of the season from Junction) a record 12 times (beating Nino Bibbia's record of 8), The Morgan Cup a record 15 times (beating Franco Gansser's record of 10), The Brabazon Trophy a record 15 times and the Grand National (the Blue Riband event of the season from Top) a record 15 times (beating Nino Bibbia and Franco Gansser's record of 8).
+Of the four Classic Races on the Cresta Run, Wrottesley has won The Curzon Cup (the Blue Riband event of the season from Junction) a record 14 times (beating Nino Bibbia's record of 8), The Morgan Cup a record 17 times (beating Franco Gansser's record of 10), The Brabazon Trophy a record 16 times and the Grand National (the Blue Riband event of the season from Top) a record 18 times (beating Nino Bibbia and Franco Gansser's record of 8).

-Wrottesley has also won The Grand Slam a record 5 times (all 4 Classic races in the one season), in 2003, 2005, 2006, 2010 and 2012.
+Wrottesley has also won The Grand Slam a record six times (all 4 Classic races in the one season), in 2003, 2005, 2006, 2010, 2012 and 2023.

-Wrottesley holds the record for the number of Classic races won with a total of 57 to date, was the first person ever to break the 50 second barrier (on 1 February 2015) and in doing so holds the World Record from Top (49.92 seconds).
+Wrottesley holds the record for the number of Classic races won with a total of 65 to date, was the first person to break the 50 second barrier (on 1 February 2015) and in doing so holds the World Record from Top (49.92 seconds).
 Wrottesley also holds the Flying Junction Record (31.44 seconds).

 Personal life

 He lives in St Moritz, Switzerland, and Henley-on-Thames, England.
-He is married to Sascha Wrottesley (née Schwarzenbach), Lady Wrottesley, the daughter of Urs Schwarzenbach, the Swiss billionaire financier.
+He is married to Sascha Wrottesley (née Schwarzenbach), the daughter of Urs Schwarzenbach, the Swiss billionaire financier.
 The couple have four children: three sons and a daughter.

 After voluntary declarations by Wrottesley to HM Revenue and Customs, HMRC issued tax demands for 2000 to 2008 on the basis that Wrottesley was domiciled in the UK.
 Wrottesley has appealed, contending that his domicile of origin is in the Republic of Ireland.
 The first-tier tribunal issued a preliminary ruling but as of 2014 had not issued a final decision in the case, so the matter is effectively in abeyance.

 Political career

-Removed from the House of Lords in 1999 under the provisions of the House of Lords Act which abolished hereditary peers' automatic memberships, Baron Wrottesley won a by election to the House of Lords in 2022, taking Baron Swinfen's room.
+Removed from the House of Lords in 1999 under the provisions of the House of Lords Act which abolished hereditary peers' automatic memberships, Baron Wrottesley won a by-election to the House of Lords in 2022, taking the place of Roger Swinfen Eady, 3rd Baron Swinfen.